 Mountain representations: The Japanese would often use large boulders or stones to anchor their garden designs and represent boulders.
 These can be made to look more authentic if the base of the stone is buried, and there are plants nestled around the bottom, or very small shrubs standing nearby that set off the scale of the stone compared to the surroundings.

-Meandering paths: Even in a small garden, it’s nice to have paths that meander through the area – criss-crossing river beds (even the simulated ones that you created earlier).
+Meandering paths: Even in a small garden, it’s nice to have paths of timber decking that meander through the area – criss-crossing river beds (even the simulated ones that you created earlier).
 Guide the visitor through the area, and let them take a meditative stroll.
 This is in stark contrast to the straight lines that are more common in gardens created by western designers.

 Rock gardens: The humble Zen Garden or rock garden is a dry landscape that features rocks, some small trees, and moss.
 These are often an element of a Japanese garden, and they are covered with fine sand to represent water – the sand is often neatly raked, to create the illusion of ripples.
 If you can put even a small one of these highly stylized gardens into your design, then you will have something authentically Japanese to enjoy.